Please take a look at our Frequently Asked Questions

 When can I retire?

 You are free to retire at any age you like.
 A financial planner can help you understand how much money you are going to need in your retirement.
 Knowing this, allows you to decide if you can 'afford' to retire, which is different question.
 You do not have to wait until 'state pension age' to retire - and you are able to work well beyond state pension age if you want to.
-The 'new' UK state pension pays £203.85 per week (2023/2024) for those who qualify.
+The 'new' UK state pension pays £221.20 per week (2024/2025) rising to £230.25 from April 2025 for those who qualify.
 Ask yourself if you could 'afford' to retire on this?